 Difference Between Annuity vs Lump Sum

 Lump-sum, on the other hand, is a structure where the entire amount of the contract is paid all at once at the end of a predetermined duration.
-For example- there could be an insurance policy entered by person B in company Y, which pays the entire amount of the contract at the end of 15 years.
+For Example- there could be an insurance policy by person B in company Y, which pays the entire amount of the contract at the end of 15 years.

-Head to Head Comparison Between Annuity vs Lump Sum (Infographics)
+Head-to-Head Comparison Between Annuity vs Lump Sum (Infographics)

 Below are the top 7 differences between Annuity and Lump Sum